usnistgov/frbca/README.md

 ## Example

+For reproducibility, the package includes data for the costs, EALs, and parameters used in Fung et al. (2025), including 4-, 8-, and 12-story RCMF, RCSW, and SMF, and 4- and 12-story BRBF designs.

-This is a basic example which shows you how to conduct benefit-cost analysis for 4-story RCMF:
+This is a basic example which shows you how can load data for 4-story RCMF and conduct benefit-cost analysis:

 ``` r
 ## NOT RUN